indiestream/ISAutoStart/README.md

 # ISAutoStart

-As a streaming engineer you often need to have a Live stream running to test on.
+Occasionally as a streaming engineer you often need to have a Live stream running to test on.
 Especially if you're working on a player.
 Here's a useful library to get one going in Wowza with the need of an encoder or webcam.
+By default the program runs on the application name ```autostart```.
+You can change that via the properites explained below.
 You can learn more about how it works [here](http://www.indiestre.am/index.php/2017/02/16/auto-starting-an-application-using-wowza/).

 ---

 ## Setup

-1. Copy ISAutoStart.jar to your Wowza lib/ folder.
+1.)
+Copy ISAutoStart.jar to your Wowza ```lib/``` folder.

-2. Edit the Wowza configuration file located at conf/Server.xml Scroll down to the bottom and add the following in the ```<ServerListeners>``` node.
+2.)
+Edit the Wowza configuration file located at ```conf/Server.xml``` Scroll down to the bottom and add the following in the ```<ServerListeners>``` node.

 ```
 <ServerListener>